wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/intro-office-add-ins/includes/4-customization.md

 ## Summary

 The Office Add-ins platform enables you to customize your add-in.
-In this module, you explored how to customize your add-in by persisting state, and using Fluent UI (Fluent UI) and Microsoft Graph.
-By the end of this module, you should know how to customize Office Add-ins using persisted state, Fluent UI (Fluent UI), and Microsoft Graph.
+In this module, you explored how to customize your add-in by persisting state, and using Fluent UI and Microsoft Graph.
+By the end of this module, you should know how to customize Office Add-ins using persisted state, Fluent UI, and Microsoft Graph.